-- 1. Drain any formulation remaining in the Formulation Tank. - 2.
-Add approximately 1 quart (1 liter) of flushing solution or fuel oil to the Formulation Tank. - 3.
-Make sure the Fuel Tank has gasoline in it and the FORMULATION METERING VALVE is closed. - 4.
-With the engine stopped, turn the idle-needle screw gently clockwise (CW) until the needle seats.
+1. Drain any formulation remaining in the Formulation Tank.

+2. Add approximately 1 quart (1 liter) of flushing solution, fuel oil or kerosene to the Formulation Tank.

+3. Make sure the Fuel Tank has gasoline in it and if equipped with a FORMULATION METERING VALVE, the valve is closed.

+4. With the engine stopped, turn the idle-needle screw gently clockwise (CW) until the needle seats.

 Do not over tighten the idle-needle.
-Overtightening may damage the carburetor.
+Over tightening can damage the needle seat in the carburetor.

-5. After the needle seats, turn the idle-needle screw counterclockwise (CCW) one-half (1/2) of one revolution.
+5. After the needle seats, turn the idle-needle screw counterclockwise (CCW) one-half (1/2) of one revolution open.